MYRRH

 What is it?

-The resin of Myyrh, a bushy tree growing in rocky terrain in old lands such as Somalia and by the Red Sea.
+In herbal medicine we use the resin of Myrrh; a bushy tree growing in rocky terrain in old lands such as Somalia and by the Red Sea.
 Myrrh resin is formed when a wound is made through the tree bark and into the sapwood.
-Over time the tree oozes out a sticky, golden yellow resin which is what we use in medicine.
+Over time the tree oozes out a sticky, golden yellow resin which is the part that we use in medicine.

 BUSH